 This 10 miles walk from Rickmansworth to Chesham, follows the river Chess, which is a shallow one offering plenty of spots for picnics, a dog splash and lovely countryside views.

-We have recently visited and will tell you all about Chess Valley Walk soon on the blog, in the meantime, you can find some more information and a map here.
+We have recently visited and will tell you all about Chess Valley Walk, read all about the route and tips for your own visit.

 Visiting woodlands in London with your dog

 Did you know that you don’t need to leave London to walk in the woods with your dog?
 That is correct, not only great parks, but there are also proper woodlands in London.
 The Woodland Trust woodlands map will help you find the perfect woodland spot in London and surrounding areas, where to take your dog for a stroll.
 We will tell you more about London woodlands soon on the blog.